2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 What is a Data Warehouse?

 Data warehouses can receive large amounts of information from databases.
-Using a process called extract, transform, and load (ETL), data warehouses clean, summarize, and shelve data in a frozen state.
+Using a process called extract, transform, and load (ETL), data warehouses clean, summarize, and store data in a frozen state.

-In a data warehouse, data is organized and secure in that it can’t be deleted, but without a CDP’s actionable capabilities, it’s less usable.
+In a data warehouse, data is organized and secure, as it can’t be deleted, but without a customer data platform’s actionable capabilities, it’s less usable.
 A data warehouse’s rigidity means your business may find itself conforming to a data collection system rather than vice versa.

 Read More: CDP Vs. Data Warehouse: What’s Best For Your Business?